 Last week I asked you all if you’d be interested in more posts a week.
 And while I like the idea of it, it dawned on me that I’d struggle to find enough content to post.
 But if we’re still on lockdown in May then I may try a daily posting challenge… either that or I’ll start working on my Blogmas posts for this year!

 So how are you finding lockdown?
-Or are you reading from somewhere else in the world, and looking to share your experiences of the last few weeks?
+Or are you reading from somewhere else in the world, and looking to share your experiences of the last two weeks?
 Let us know in the comments below, and we’ll try and get a conversation going!